nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

     This function is an alias of `recv()` and remains for backward compatibility with older versions of this library.

+    .. deprecated:: 1.2.0
-    .. warning:: This function will be deprecated on next major release.
+        This function will be removed on next major release.
 Use `recv()` instead.

 irq_dr
 ******************************